borderstep/Wise_Borderless_Import/README.md

 On the first execution the add-on prompts the user for an Wise API key with Read Permissions that is later saved into the document properties.
 ___
-Feel free to branch and update this script with more features.
-For example selection of Personal/Business account, or more detailed transaction descriptions.
+Feel free to fork and update this script with more features.
+For example selection of Personal / Business account, or more detailed transaction descriptions.